Ayushijaiswal24/AgroLink/README.md

-# CropConnect
+# AgroLink

-CropConnect is a web platform designed for wholesale crop trading, connecting sellers and consumers seamlessly.
+AgroLink is a web platform designed for wholesale crop trading, connecting sellers and consumers seamlessly.
 Although still in development, CropConnect offers a robust set of features for both sellers and consumers in the agricultural marketplace.

 ## Deployed Link